kclim1/responsiveweb/README.md

 # responsiveweb
-i am practising some more advanced css by building a piano.
+i am practising some more advanced css by building a piano Now im learning how to use bootsrap to speed up my development process